Arrested Canadian police official had access to foreign intelligence - Journal du Cameroun

 Ortis, 47, as recently as August was said to be overseeing a probe into whether some of the money was funneled through Canada.

-According to the Globe and Mail, the corruption investigation was looking at a $230-million fraud scheme allegedly run by senior Russian interior ministry and tax officials that was first revealed by Sergei Magnitsky, a Russian tax advisor.
+According to the Globe and Mail, the corruption investigation was looking at a $230-million fraud scheme allegedly run by senior Russian interior ministry and tax officials.

-Magnitsky, who eventually became a symbol of the fight against corruption, died in detention after spending 11 months in prison in 2009.

-Ortis’s involvement in the case came after William Browder, a British financier and former investor in Russia whom Magnitsky worked for, filed a complaint with the RCMP in 2016.

 Ortis, who has worked for the RCMP since 2007, faces up to 30 years in prison if convicted of the five charges brought against him under Canada’s criminal code and its Security of Information Act.